galamo/javascript-103/readme.md

 - Copy the object to a new Job - `job2`
 - Change the copied object.
 - print both of them and see the differences

+# Homework  - 17.4
+- setInterval - stop the counter on zero
+- support reset button - the counter will return to 10 and the startCount will restart the operation